mw572/financial-markets/Whitepaper Research/The financial press and stock markets in times of crisis/Whitepaper Analysis.md

 #The Financial Press and Stock Markets in Times of Crisis
 ###Whitepaper Analysis - 27/08/15 - Marcus Williamson

-Please find link to follow up piece here LINK IT
+Please find link to follow up piece [here](https://github.com/mw572/financial-markets/blob/master/Whitepaper%20Research/The%20financial%20press%20and%20stock%20markets%20in%20times%20of%20crisis/Whitepaper%20Experimentation.md)

 ---